 In most urban cities, this bunch is left to seek out Boy’s Quarters, or BQ’s as they are popularly called, which tend to be single room ‘appendages’ to larger detached units, that are grossly inadequate for housing a 25 year old graduate just starting out.
 They tend to be small, lack privacy and have no sense of community, asides from being expensive, overpriced with rent required on an annual or bi-annual basis as opposed to monthly.
 And did I mention that these BQ’s (the sensibly built ones) are in seriously short supply?

 So what would be a viable solution to housing 20+ million single young people (25-45) in Nigeria?
+This project in London by Rogers Stirk Harbour + Partnersin collaboration with the YMCA (the world’s oldest and largest youth charity) may be a good one.

 The development is called Y:Cube, and is an “off-site manufactured housing project for single people in housing need” Its designed to be an affordable accommodation scheme, boasting 36 apartments for people “leaving homelessness hostels and supported housing schemes”, which is not too far off from the scenario in country.